 Place the dash face down and undo the screws around the outside of the case.

 GENTLY lift the metal case of the back to expose the gauges.

 Do NOT touch the dial needles as they are very fragile, do NOT use solvents on the dial faces or you could damage the lettering on the faces.
 If you have to clean them use a very soft small make up brush or modelling brush.

 Move the lens out-of-the-way and gently place the dash onto a soft surface.
-Depending on what gauge you want to remove they are held in place by two nuts on an insulating pad. between the live feed and the resistance wire from the sender, oil, water or fuel.
+The gauges are held in place by two nuts on an insulating pad between the live feed and the resistance wire for the sender, oil, water or fuel.
 The Ammeter has its own separate Red & Yellow wires to make that gauge work.
 With the wires removed and the bulbs holders removed you can clearly see the beige insulating pad.